 Metadata can be added to message sent using SMTP by adding an additional SMTP header.
 If you add an SMTP header that contains the prefix X-PM-Metadata-, it will be registered as a metadata field.
 For an example, here are the SMTP headers you would add to the message to register custom metadata values for color and client-id:

 Due to the nature of the SMTP protocol it is not possible for us to return an error to the SMTP client when we find out something is wrong with the message.
 To work around that limitation we will log a special type of bounce –

 SMTPApiError.
 The bounce description will contain a short message containing an error description.
 Checking the bounce raw source will display a longer error message along with other details such as the error code.
 The raw source will also contain the actual SMTP message.
 You should monitor your bounces periodically or create a bounce webhook that will alert you if SMTP delivery failed.

-Please make sure you are using your server API token as both the SMTP user name and password.
-Also verify that you have enabled SMTP access for your server on the outbound server settings page.
+Please make sure you are using your transactional message stream's API token as both the SMTP user name and password.
+Also verify that you have enabled SMTP access for your server in the message stream's settings page.